fanglingsu/vimb/man.md

 **Syntax:** `:{m}map {lhs} {rhs}`

-Note that the *lhs* ends with the first found space.
+Note that the {lhs} ends with the first found space.
 If you want to use space also in the {lhs} you have to escape this with a single ``\`` like shown in the examples.
+The {rhs} starts with the first none space char.
+If you want a {rhs} that starts with a space, you have to use `<Space>`.

 Standard key mapping commands are provided for these modes *m*:

 - **n** Normal mode: When browsing normally.
 - **i** Insert mode: When interacting with text fields on a website.